Life Cycle of a Well

 Every company that explores for and develops Canada’s oil and natural gas resources is financially responsible for safely managing each well it drills, as well as any associated facilities.
 This includes all stages of a well’s life cycle: exploration, development and operation, as well as end-of-life activities including abandonment and reclamation.

-When an oil and natural gas site is no longer productive, the operating company is required by regulations to remove equipment and reclaim the site.
-Regulatory requirements are documented under government acts such as the Oil and Gas Conservation Act (OGCA) in Alberta and a host of technical regulations at the Alberta Energy Regulator.
+When an oil or natural gas well is no longer productive, the operating company is required by regulations to remove equipment and reclaim the site.

-Well sites that are remediated and reclaimed to the current regulatory standard.
+- Reclamation Certified (Rec Cert): Well sites that are remediated and reclaimed to the regulatory standard of the day.